-3.70 There are currently eight secondary schools (state funded - does not include fee paying schools) in the borough.
+3.69 There are currently eight secondary schools (state funded - does not include fee paying schools) in the borough.
 KCC has identified that there are four Planning Groups that are within Tunbridge Wells borough, or which cross the borough boundary.
-Two Planning Groups are non-selective: 'Ashford South and Cranbrook' and 'Tonbridge and Tunbridge Wells'.
+Two Planning Groups are non-selective: Tenterden and Cranbrook' and 'Tonbridge and Tunbridge Wells'.
 Some of the schools within these Planning Groups fall outside of the borough boundary and it is acknowledged that a number of children in the borough, travel to schools outside of the borough - including to schools in Maidstone, Tonbridge, Tenterden etc, in some cases to access selective schools.
-All of the schools within the planning groups serving the borough are set out in Table 5 below:
+Conversely a number of children travel from outside of the borough to access schools within Tunbridge Wells Borough.
+All of the secondary schools within the planning groups serving the borough are set out in Table 5 below: